vashli300/OSR_Manager/README.md

 # ODnDmanager

-A simple command-line tool for MacOS to DM OD&D games.
+A simple command-line tool (currently for MacOS only) to manage Old-School RPG games.

+Currently in development, help is appreciated.

+Other version support is planned.